-Canning, it is economic and ecological!
+Pasteurization: Canning is economical and ecological!

+In pasteurization, it is not the temperature to which the food is brought that destroys the microorganisms (even if some die before it is reached) but the sudden cooling at the end of pasteurization.
 Under the effect of thermal shock, pathogenic bacteria and those that cause food spoilage are destroyed.
-Pasteurization significantly reduces the number of microorganisms in the pasteurized product, but some pathogenic forms such as spores resist.
+Pasteurization significantly reduces the number of microorganisms in the pasteurized product, but some pathogenic forms are resistant, such as spores.

-Contrary to what is caused by cooking, the relatively low temperatures used to pasteurize food allow retaining the taste qualities intact.
-Pasteurization is different from the UHT method used for the treatment of milk, where only heat plays a role in the destruction of microorganisms.
+After pasteurization has destroyed the pathogenic bacteria, it is important to refrigerate pasteurized foods to prevent the multiplication of bacteria that have not been destroyed.
+In contrast to cooking, the relatively low temperatures used to pasteurize food keep the taste intact.
+Pasteurization differs from the UHT process used for milk processing and where heat alone plays a role in the destruction of microorganisms. pasteurization

-Pasteurization is used for:
+Pasteurization is used to:

-- improving the microbial quality of food;
+- Improve the microbial quality of the feed,

-- extend the life of food;
+- Prolong the life of the food,

-- preserve the organoleptic quality of food.
+- Preserve the organoleptic quality of the food.

-- fruit juices;
+- fruit juices,

-- liquid eggs;
+- liquid eggs,

-- fruit in syrup;
+- fruit in syrup,

-- tomato concentrate.
+- tomato paste